Profesor-JH/Benin_Multimodal_AI/README.md

 # Key Technologies Used
 This project utilizes a variety of technologies and libraries to achieve its functionality.
 Below is a summary of the key technologies used:

-**Python:** The core programming language used for scripting and automation.
+**1. Python:** The core programming language used for scripting and automation.

-**Streamlit:** A powerful framework for creating interactive web applications using Python, used for building the user interface of the application.
+**2. Streamlit:** A powerful framework for creating interactive web applications using Python, used for building the user interface of the application.

-**PyDub:** A library for audio manipulation, used to extract and process audio from video files.
+**3. PyDub:** A library for audio manipulation, used to extract and process audio from video files.

-**MoviePy:** A library for video editing, used to extract video duration.
+**4. MoviePy:** A library for video editing, used to extract video duration.

-**Transformers:** A library from Hugging Face for natural language processing, used for speech recognition and translation.
+**5. Hugging Face Transformers:** A library from Hugging Face for natural language processing, used for speech recognition and translation.

-**Automatic Speech Recognition (ASR):** Implemented using a pre-trained model from the transformers library.
+    * Automatic Speech Recognition (ASR): Implemented using a pre-trained model from the transformers library.

-**Translation:** Utilizes a custom model for translating text between different languages.
+    * Translation: Utilizes a custom model from Hugging Face for translating text between different languages.

 **FFmpeg:** A powerful multimedia framework used for adding subtitles to video files.